getodk/docs/odkx-src/build-app.rst

 .. note::

-  If you haved not used ODK-X Application Designer before, see :doc:`getting-started-2-architect` before continuing.
+  If you have not used ODK-X Application Designer before, see :doc:`getting-started-2-architect` before continuing.

 To get started: